• Skip to primary navigation

 • 💬 Reviews

-• Carrots: are rich in vitamins, minerals, and fiber.
+• Carrots: Carrots are rich in vitamins, minerals, and fiber.
 They are also a good source of antioxidants.

 • Red Bell Pepper: Red bell peppers are the sweetest of the bell pepper varieties

 • Green Onions: Green onions (also known as scallions) are long and thin, typically no wider than a finger, and are bright white at the bottom with dark green tops.
-They taste different than most onions as they're mild, and not very pungent.
+They taste different than most onions as they're mild and not very pungent.

 • Pineapple: Pineapple is low in calories and high in vitamins and minerals and a variety of health benefits.

-• Parsley (garnish optional): It's particularly rich in vitamins A, C, and K. The vitamins and beneficial plant compounds in parsley may improve bone health, protect against chronic diseases, and provide antioxidant benefits.
+• Parsley(garnish optional): Parsley is particularly rich in vitamins A, C, and K. The vitamins and beneficial plant compounds in parsley may improve bone health, protect against chronic diseases, and provide antioxidant benefits.

 • Substitute red or white onion for a stronger onion presence in the coleslaw.